 Unique App Designed To Help Users Recognize Warning Signs And Quickly Get Help

 The free app is an easy to use guide which provides the user with warning signs that correspond with levels of risk and also helps guide the user through what to say to someone who may be experiencing suicidal thoughts and helpful videos.
-Additionally, it supplies the user with comprehensive resources which contain local, state and national contacts, and most importantly, instant call buttons for immediate help that link to local, national and Veteran hotlines.
+Additionally, it supplies the user with comprehensive resources that contain local, state, and national contacts, and most importantly, instant call buttons for immediate help that link to local, national, and veteran hotlines.
 This smartphone app is designed in conjunction with mental health professionals to be a powerful tool in the hands of anyone who may be in a position to prevent tragedy.

 “Mental Health Association in Ulster County has been a proud member of the Suicide Prevention, Education and Awareness Committee since its inception and I have personally conducted many of the suicide prevention trainings in the County,” said Ellen Pendegar, CEO of Mental Health Association in Ulster County.
 “We know that recognizing the signs of suicide early and getting someone the help they need quickly can buy enough time to help them reconsider the value of life and avoid irreversible harm.
 This app is a prevention tool that we can get into many hands, and that is a huge advantage.”

-The app was developed under the direction of Ulster County Executive Mike Hein by the Health Education Unit of the County Department of Health and Mental Health and The Mac Works, Inc., and in partnership with Mental Health Association in Ulster County, Family of Woodstock’s Crisis Hotline and other Suicide Prevention, Education and Awareness Committee members.
-A special thanks is extended to HELPGUIDE.org, a non-profit organization in Santa Monica, California for its assistance and generosity.
+The app was created and developed by the Health Education Unit of the County Department of Health and Mental Health in partnership with the Mental Health Association in Ulster County, Family of Woodstock’s Crisis Hotline, and other Suicide Prevention, Education, and Awareness Committee members.
+A special thanks is extended to HELPGUIDE.org, a non-profit organization in Santa Monica, California for its assistance and generosity in sharing content.

 Apple Store iOs Download